 To crown this (very incomplete) timeline of vocal processing, it only makes sense to talk about Hatsune Miku, which is Japanese for “The Sound from the Future”.

 The project is entitled Still Be Here and will be scored by Halo.
 She and Hastune Miku will be joined by visuals and choreographers as well.

 Laurel Halo’s incredible 2015 album In Situ was released on London’s Honest Jon’s Records.

 We’ve all become accustomed to hearing processed vocals on the radio and pretty much everywhere else there’s music.

 So it’s worth looking back at how artists have used such processes in unconventional ways, blending the boundaries between human voices and machines.

-Whenever I’m told that X digital audio process is the demise of talent, it’s worth remembering this:
+Whenever I’m told that some digital audio process is the demise of talent, it’s worth remembering this:

 “there is nothing natural about recorded music.
 Whether the engineer merely tweaks a few bum notes or makes a singer tootle like Robby the Robot, recorded music is still a composite of sounds that may or may not have happened in real time.” – Sacha Freres Jones for New Yorker

 Thank you to the friends who helped me put together this list via Facebook.
 You know who you are.